mdavidson9/docs.balsamiq.com/content/cloud/people.md

 Balsamiq Cloud user permissions can be lumped into three main groups: **Space Owners**, **Staff Members**, and **Project Members**.

 ### Space Owners
-Space Owners are the admins for the entire Balsamiq Cloud space.
+Space Owners are the admins for the entire Balsamiq Cloud Space.
 They can:

-- Access any project on the space
+- Access any project on the Space
 - Create new projects
-- Add Staff and Project Members to any project on the space
+- Add Staff and Project Members to any project on the Space
-- Manage the space and billing information
+- Manage the Space and billing information

-{{% alert info %}}**Note:** See [Managing Your Space Settings](../spaces/#managing-your-space-settings) to learn how to transfer space ownership or add a second Space Owner. {{% /alert %}}
+{{% alert info %}}**Note:** See [Managing Your Space Settings](../spaces/#managing-your-space-settings) to learn how to transfer Space ownership or add a second Space Owner. {{% /alert %}}

 ### Staff Members
 Staff members are project administrators for any project they have access to.
 They can: